spring-attic/spring-android-samples/spring-android-news-reader/README.md

 		$ mvn android:deploy

+4. Start the sample app:

+		$ mvn android:run

-	_Note: the Android Maven Plugin will attempt to deploy the app to all available devices, both emulators and physical devices attached to your computer._
+	_Note: the Android Maven Plugin will attempt to deploy and run the app to all available devices, both emulators and physical devices attached to your computer._

 ## Troubleshooting Failed Deployment